shrikanth95/Air-Quality-Modeling/README.md

 R Functions for processing Climo data.

 Contact: Shrikanth Yadav yshrikanth@iisc.ac.in

 ## Description
 This repository contains functions for working on Climo Data that was collected outside the Robert Bosch Center, Indian Institute of Science.

 There are two main data sets used
 - August dataset: Carbon Monoxide concentration that is used only for working on weekly seasonality.
-- September dataset: CO, wind direction and wind speed data.
+- September dataset: CO, wind direction, wind speed and temperature data.

 ## Organisation
 - The file `AQM Functions Summary.md` is a tutorial for the data processing functions.
 Use-cases are presented when necessary.